William Bennett (oboist)

 William Bennett (May 31, 1956 – February 28, 2013) was an American musician.
 He was the principal oboist for the San Francisco Symphony Orchestra.
+Bennett was also a talented caricaturist.

 Life

 Bennett was born in New Haven, Connecticut, where his father William R. Bennett Jr. was a university professor.
 He joined the San Francisco Symphony in 1979, and was promoted to principal oboist in 1987, after Marc Lifschey's retirement.

 John Harbison's oboe concerto was written for him.

-Bennett died in San Francisco on February 28, 2013, a few days after collapsing on stage during a performance of the Oboe Concerto by Richard Strauss.
+Bennett died in San Francisco on February 28, 2013, a few days after collapsing on stage during a performance, as soloist, of the Oboe Concerto by Richard Strauss.
 He was 56 and is survived by his wife and two children.